 We infer from the data in Table \ref{tab:5Y-NT-TARN} a relative difference of $1.35\%$ in price for the foreign no-touch and $-16.07\%$ for the TARN between the LSV and LSV--2{CIR\scalebox{.9}{\raisebox{.5pt}{++}}} models, which confirms that adding stochastic rates has a significant impact even for a 5Y contract.

-Interestingly, the price of the foreign no-touch option under the LSV--2{CIR\scalebox{.9}{\raisebox{.5pt}{++}} lies in between the LV and LSV models.
-This is consistent with the common belief that the market price lies between the LV and LSV model prices.
+Interestingly, in this setup, the price of the foreign no-touch option under the LSV--2{CIR\scalebox{.9}{\raisebox{.5pt}{++}} lies in between the LV and LSV models.
+It is common to observe a market price that lies between the LV model price and a Heston-type LSV model price, when the Heston parameters have been calibrated to the same vanilla options.
 Practitioners therefore introduce a mixing factor to control the amount of stochastic volatility of the LSV model and to manually match the no-touch options quotes (see \cite{Clark2010} for details).
 The introduction of stochastic rates seems to achieve a similar behaviour, at least in this example.